 Search, compare and book from our hand selected eco-friend dive adventures

-Why whale sharks gather around Isla Mujeres
+Why do whale sharks gather here?

 The seasonal population of whale sharks in Mexico’s Yucatan Peninsula migrates into the region in search for their favourite food.
 Whale sharks are filter feeders, similar to baleen whales, and prefer to dine on tiny organisms that they strain from the seawater.
 And, they sometimes swim great distances in search of their next meal, following ocean currents as they carry the sea's bounty of plankton from one place to the next.

 Several factors contribute to the abundance of nutrition in these waters.
-This meeting point between the Gulf of Mexico and the Caribbean Sea is fuelled by powerful currents, that ultimately fuel the Gulf Stream.
+This meeting point between the Gulf of Mexico and the Caribbean Sea is fuelled by powerful currents that ultimately fuel the Gulf Stream.
 This is one of the planet's strongest flows of water, bringing nutrient-rich upwellings close to the surface and drawing plankton filled water in from the open ocean.
 Whale sharks also gather further offshore, following seasonal spawning events of tuna and other pelagic fish.
 Their released eggs are a nutritious and easy to eat delight for the sharks, supplementing their standard diet of plankton and krill.

 Whale shark season on Holbox and Contoy has official start and end dates that vary by the year.
 And, any tour operating outside of them is illegal.
 This allows the sharks to feed undisturbed, free from human interaction for a portion of their migratory season, which runs from May through July.
 Off the northeast coast of Isla Mujeres, whale shark season occurs around July and August.
 The whale sharks then migrate on, though scientists are still hard at work unlocking the secrets of why they leave and where they go.